I am working on the vertebrate retina, with a main focus on the mouse and bird retina. Currently my work is focused on three major topics:

 - Functional and molecular analysis of electrical synapses in the retina

-- Circuitry and functional role of retinal interneurons: horizontal cells and amacrine cells
+- Circuitry and functional role of retinal interneurons: horizontal cells

 - Circuitry for light-dependent magnetoreception in the bird retina